-Easter Flower Sales: Each year students grow and sell Easter Lilies.
+Easter Flower Sales: Depending on when Easter falls (when it is not part of the school's spring break), students may grow and sell Easter Lilies.
 Daffodils, hyacinths and tulips are also available.
 These flowers are on sale in our Greenhouse beginning two weeks before Easter.
 Please pass the word regarding all our sales to your family, friends, co-workers, and neighbors.
 You are welcome to come in and shop any day during school hours.